Signaling and Substance Lifecycle

 The current implementation should be described precisely.

-- toxins are rebuilt locally per signaling pass, yet still pass through
+- toxins are rebuilt locally per signaling pass and never diffuse,

-env.diffuse_toxins(), - toxin effects exist both in the signaling module and in the interaction module,
+- toxin effects are applied only in the signaling module,

 - synthesis delay and signal aftereffect are explicit,